-The Advice Unit is part of Innovate.
-It provides regulatory feedback to firms developing automated models that seek to deliver lower cost advice to consumers.
+The Advice Unit provides regulatory feedback to firms developing automated models to deliver lower cost advice and guidance to consumers.

-The Unit focuses on models that aim to serve the gaps in the current market for advice identified by the Financial Advice Market Review (FAMR):
+Until 29 June 2017, the Advice Unit focused on models aiming to serve gaps in the current advice market identified by the Financial Advice Market Review (FAMR), including:

 - pensions (accumulation and decumulation)

-Firms with innovative advice models in other sectors can apply to the FCA’s Innovation Hub for support.
+Firms with innovative advice or guidance models in sectors not covered by the Advice Unit can apply to Direct Support.

-Feedback from the Advice Unit will not reduce any of the existing consumer protections that apply in the UK, including the FCA’s threshold conditions and standards for authorising firms.
+Feedback from the Advice Unit will not reduce any of the existing consumer protections that apply in the UK, including our threshold conditions and standards for authorising firms.

-Consumers who engage with authorised firms providing automated advice models will continue to have the same access to the Financial Ombudsman Service and to the Financial Services Compensation Scheme as they would do under more traditional advice models.
+Consumers who engage with authorised firms providing automated models will continue to have the same protection by the Financial Ombudsman Service and the Financial Services Compensation Scheme as they would do under more traditional models.

 You can email the Advice Unit at [email protected] or call 0800 458 4161.